What are the steps involved in divorce mediation?

-Sessions will last from 1-2 hours and normally takes 3-4 sessions to get through the steps, depending on specific situations.
-The mediation process is determined by the parties involved, unlike the court process which can drag on indefinitely.
+Sessions will last from 1-1 1/2 hours and normally takes 3-4 sessions to get through the steps, depending on specific situations.
+The mediation process is determined by the parties involved, unlike the court process which can take years.
 Mediation is personal and unique.
 Every situation and family is different.
 You can take the time you need to discuss what’s important to your situation.
 It is family and children centered and focused.

 We recommend all our clients have their agreement reviewed by an attorney.
 The attorney can then convert the Memorandum of Understanding (MoU) into a legal document of separation or divorce and file it with the courts.
-Most couples who use mediation never have to go to court.
 The cost for the attorney is separate from the mediation fees.
 This is the only part of the separation or divorce process that requires an attorney.
+Clients may choose to use one attorney

 The mediator’s job is to facilitate the conversation and make sure you make informed decisions and cover all the areas that need to be discussed regarding the dissolution of your marriage.
 We recommend each person takes the final mediated agreement to a review attorney for legal advice and to make sure your rights are protected.
 Even though you have customized and agreed to the terms in the document, this gives you an extra level of confidence that you have considered all your options.

 If there has been abuse in your marriage, whether physical or emotional, it may be difficult to be in the same room with your spouse.
 People who have been abused are still able to use mediation and be successful, rather than going through the court based system and having little control.
-Depending on your specific situation, mediations can be done with people in separate rooms, with the mediator going between the parties or via skype or some other electronic means.
+Depending on your specific situation, mediations can be done with people in separate rooms, with the mediator going between the parties or via Skype or some other electronic means.
 We work with every couple to be sure specific needs are met in order to reach a successful and acceptable result for those involved.
+The safety needs of all parties is of the highest importance.

 One of the areas covered in mediation is debt allocation.
 This is in conjunction with asset distribution.
 The whole financial picture is considered.